wstidolph/grouped_file_renamer/README.md

 ## After-Scan sorting

-Another use is to all after-scan sorting.
-SUppose you just scan many files into an `in` directory, then drag and drop them into many different directories (and then maybe sort the diles in each directory).
-So now you have the "topic" in the directoy name, but not in the file name:
+Suppose you just scan many files into an `in` directory, then drag and drop them into many different directories (and then maybe sort the diles in each directory):
 ```
 vacation/in_0001_a.jpg
 vacation/in_0123.jpg